Posted by Ben Kuhns on 9/10/2019

 to Staff Posts

-We get a lot of phone calls from customers asking, "how do I know what size tow rope I need?"
+Living in the Midwest we see our fair share of inclement weather, from unexpected rain to never ending blizzards.
+Because of this we seem to get a lot of phone calls and emails from customers asking, "how do I know what size tow rope I need?"
 Oddly enough, it is a somewhat complex question with a fairly straight forward answer.

 Choosing the correct tow rope size isn't an exact science since not every piece of equipment will be stuck the same way twice.
 There are several factors, such as pulling angle (incline or decline), suction, depth, rolling weight vs. stuck weight, etc. Taking all of this in to consideration it is always a good idea to have a bit of a safety factor when choosing the correct tow rope.
 We always recommend that you choose a rope with a strength 2 to 2.5 times the weight of what you're trying to pull.
 For example, if you have a piece of equipment that is 40,000 lbs, a good choice would be our 1-1/2" rope, since it has a breaking strength of 90,000 lbs.